 Knowing how much you have to pay is where it can get tricky.
 Because this is evaluated on your yearly capital.
 So you will need to keep track of what profits you make and when.
 The tax year runs from the 6th of April each year, through to the 5th of the following year.
 Keeping records is essential if you want to keep things simple when working out your taxes when filling out your tax return.
 You will also need to keep these records from between one year and 18 months in case HMRC has any queries to come back to you with.
 If you are filing as a business you will need to keep these records for 5 years before destroying them.

-Now that we know more about what it is, and what it’s for, we can start talking about how to avoid capital gains tax.
+Now that we know more about what it is, and what it’s for, we can start talking about ways you can avoid having to pay it.

 - You don’t pay CGT on gifts to partners.
 So if you have a partner, and they are below the tax threshold, gift assets to them will mean those items are no longer eligible for Capital Gains Tax.